 Applicants will be assessed on whether they meet the criteria for inclusion.

-Experts may be offered an assignment at the discretion of TEQSA and having regard to the knowledge, skills, experience and expertise required for the assignment, geographic proximity if a site visit is required and management of any conflicts of interest.
+External experts may be offered an assignment at the discretion of TEQSA and having regard to the knowledge, skills, experience and expertise required for the assignment, geographic proximity if a site visit is required and management of any conflicts of interest.

-Yes, however, TEQSA will assess whether there are any additional conflict of interest considerations related to a given assignment where the contract is to be with an employer (particularly a higher education provider), including when determining whether the assignment offer is made.
+Yes, however, TEQSA will assess whether there are any additional conflicts of interest considerations related to a given assignment where the contract is to be with an employer (particularly a higher education provider), including when determining whether the assignment offer is made.